Safeguarding - Where to go for help

 If the safeguarding advice that you require is not urgent, please draw on one or some of the services listed below.
 These services have been used by thousands of students and families and have a proven track record in offering support when it is most needed.

-Kent Together helpline can be accessed 24 hours a day via their website and via the phone: 03000 41 92 92 .
-This is a single point of urgent contact for anyone in Kent who is in serious need of help during the Coronavirus outbreak.
+Kent Together helpline can be accessed 24 hours a day via the Kent County Council website and via the phone: 03000 41 92 92.
+This is a single point of urgent contact for anyone in Kent who is in serious need of help.

 For any family or child is unsure what support they require, there is a central Single Point of Access phone number - 0300 123 4496 - which provides the opportunity to discuss the types of support that might be appropriate.
 This is also the number to call if a child requires urgent mental health support.